 This powerful system of medicine is more than 200 years old and is widely accepted in many countries.
 Homeopathic remedies are made from specific dilutions of plant, animal and mineral substances.
 When carefully matched to the patient they are able to affect the body’s “vital force” and to stimulate the body’s innate healing forces on both the physical and emotional levels, with few side effects.
 Some conditions that do not respond well to conventional medicine respond effectively to homeopathy

 The key principle that defines and connects all of Chinese medicine is that of Chi, or vital energy.
 The chi of all organs must be in balance, neither too active nor too dormant, for a person to be healthy.
 The chi of the body’s organs and systems are all connected in meridians or channels that lie just under the skin.
-A Naturopathic Doctor will use Eastern herbs and acupuncture to assist the body in regulating the Chi and achieving balance.
-Acupuncture is the use of very thin needles which are inserted into specific meridian points.
+A Naturopathic Doctor will use herbs and stimulation of acupuncture points to assist the body in regulating the Chi and achieving balance.
+A Mirco Point Stimulator is used in place of needles.
 The practice of acupuncture has been around for over two thousand years and has proven to be very effective especially for pain relief and chronic illness.

 Craniosacral therapy is a system of alternative medicine intended to relieve pain and tension by gentle manipulations of the skull regarded as harmonizing with a natural rhythm in the central nervous system.